 There are no formal prerequisites for this qualification; however, the training is designed for participants who have considerable experience in operating small vessels and have the required sea service to apply for a Master up to 24m (NC) CoC.
 For more information about Master up to 24m (NC) CoC including sea service requirements, see the AMSA website www.amsa.gov.au or contact the SMT office

 How will I be trained and assessed?

 SMT provides this training by working with participants to recognise and build on their existing skills and knowledge.
-Training and assessment is conducted during these training sessions.
-Assessment activities will include:
+Training and assessment is conducted in a classroom environment, workshop and on vessels, activities will include: